swfiua/gotu/docs/about.rst

 stars.
 The article noted that the babies seemed to have higher velocity than galaxies bound to us would have.

-The goal of this project is to help act as a guide to the ideas in the book and to encourage people to go and read it.
+One goal of this project is to help act as a guide to the ideas in the book and to encourage people to go and read it.

-The goal is provide simple tools visualising some of the mathematics as well as exploring the latest astronomical data sets, and along the way providing a guide to the universe.
+Another goal is provide simple tools visualising some of the mathematics as well as exploring the latest astronomical data sets, and along the way, providing a guide to the universe.

-:ref:`wits` is just one question that I will be looking to answer, in particular, the relative positions of the Sun, Sag A* and the galactic centre.
+:ref:`wits` is just one question that I will be looking to answer, in particular, the relative positions of the Sun, Sgr A* and the galactic centre.

 Returning to the title, this indeed is one of the greatest scientific